jessicazhu06/Sales-Prediction-for-Germany-Drug-Stores/README.md

 - Develop a more robust approach for handling stores with zero sales on open days

 ## Repository Structure
-- `notebooks/`: Jupyter notebooks for exploratory data analysis
+- `notebook/`: A jupyter notebook for data cleaning and exploratory data analysis
 - `src/`: Python scripts for data processing and modeling
 - `results/`: Output files and visualizations